elfkuzco/elfkuzco.github.io/_posts/2025-09-02-Google-Summer-of-Code-2025.markdown

 _To avoid turning the list into a long and boring changelog, I've highlighted only a few select improvements (not ranked in any way).
 If you are curious, you can browse the full list of pull requests on <a href="https://github.com/openzim/zimfarm/pulls?page=4&q=is%3Apr+author%3Aelfkuzco+is%3Aclosed+merged%3A%3E%3D2025-05-22" target="_blank">Github</a>)_

-I tried to keep the UI largely the same as the orignal (partly because I am not good at design 😅) and only made ambitious changes in the UI were necessary.
+I tried to keep the UI largely the same as the orignal (partly because I am not good at design 😅) and only made ambitious changes in the UI where necessary.
 Relying heavily on <a href="https://vuetifyjs.com/" target="_blank">Vuetify</a>, I gave the UI a more modern design and introduced some additional features and pages.

 ### Challenges